SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/EFSPIntegration/conversions.md

 ```

 Takes an jsonized-XML object of &quot;\{http://niem.gov/niem/niem-core/2.0\}ActivityDate,
-returns the datetime it represents.
+returns the datetime it repsents.

 <a id="EFSPIntegration.conversions.tyler_timestamp_to_datetime"></a>